x0backslash0x/infra-as-code/roles/vikunja/README.md

 Author Information
 ------------------

-An optional section for the role authors to include contact information, or a website (HTML is not allowed).
+An optional section for the self authors to include contact information, or a website (HTML is not allowed).